Originate/exosphere/documentation/background/data.md

 WHERE id=XXX
 ```

+followed by code somewhere else to send a welcome email to the user,
-you now say
+you now say:

 ```livescript
 send 'users.onboard', id: XXX
 ```

-If you used a higher-level ORM that hides the complexity of the underlying data query API,
+If you used a higher-level ORM (or better OSM)
+that hides the complexity of the underlying data query API,
 your API stays the same:

 ```javascript